maianandhu/Meta-Ad-Performance-Analysis/README.md

 -----

-*This project was created based on the dataset and project brief from the Data Tutorials YT Channel by Swapnjeet S.*
+*This was a guided project and was created based on the dataset and project brief from the Data Tutorials YT Channel by Swapnjeet S.*